Familex/hypr-dynamic-cursors/README.md

 https://github.com/VirtCode/hypr-dynamic-cursors/assets/41426325/7b8289e7-9dd2-4b57-b406-4fa28779a260

+#### `tails`
+This mode creates a trail of fading cursor copies that follow your mouse movement.
+The trail consists of up to 70 positions with decreasing transparency, creating a smooth trailing effect.
+The tail positions are updated every 30ms and fade out over time.

 ### shake to find
 The plugin supports shake to find, akin to how KDE Plasma, MacOS, etc. do it.
 It can also be extensively configured and is enabled by default.
 It also supports using [hyprcursor](https://github.com/hyprwm/hyprcursor) for high resolution cursor images.
 The magnification can also be triggered as a dispatcher instead of on shake.
 If you only want shake to find, and no weird cursor behaviour, you can disable the above modes with the mode `none`.